 If you feel guilty after yelling at your kids, there’s something you can do.
 Here is a step by step plan action after you yell at your kids.
 These steps are crucial in making things right again.

 When kids are loud, noisy, and won’t settle down, use this trick to get them to talk quieter.
 This parenting hack works like a dream, even on toddlers.
-Instead of raising your voice, use this mom life tip to easily get your kids to lower their voice.
+Instead of raising your voice, use this tip to easily get your kids to lower their voice.

 Raising responsible children is a big part of teaching them independence.
 Here are 17 steps for teaching kids responsibility.